All Episodes

 And she was angry at Donald because he didn't pay more.

-But if he would contrast that with what what she's done with the money that she feels entitled to compared to what he did with the money that he earned and worked for after this this deduction that he took, basically what he did, he stayed in business.
+But if he would contrast that with what she's done with the money that she feels entitled to compared to what he did with the money that he earned and worked for after this deduction that he took, basically what he did, he stayed in business.

 He continued to build his business through a tough time, hired more employees, built more, and built America.

-And you know, when she talks about contributions, that was his contribution.
+And, you know, when she talks about contributions, that was his contribution.

-Whereas her, you know, she spent trillions of dollars in Afghanistan, Iraq, and Libya, and she voted for those, and she also directed what was happening in Libya.
+Whereas her, you know, she spent trillions of dollars in Afghanistan, Iraq, and Libya, and she voted for those.

-And and she still feels entitled to more.
+And she still feels entitled to more.

 And if I see him, I just say no, enough.